skerdilajdxhaferi/ShoppingWebsite/README.md

 # ShoppingWebsite

-This is a shopping website made by me as a university project.
+This is a shopping website made by me.